smart-window/audio/README.md

 - Ngrok - https://ngrok.com/

 ## Getting started with Twilio
 Twilio Media Streams provides a raw stream of any audio which can be forked via Google Speech-to-Text to Jupita.
 When the transcriptions are received Jupita will apply timestamps to create the utterances in the order in which they occurred.
 There is a timestamp in each payload that increments from the time the stream starts.

-Two streams are sent for the call and they are independently transcribed and fed into Jupita via .JSON format.
+Multiple streams can be independently transcribed and fed into Jupita via .JSON format.
 All of this happens in real time during the audio.
+Media Streams can stream audio to and from any call made either to a phone, SIP, or any Twilio Voice SDK product, however you can send any audio to Media Streams with any websocket endpoint that can accept and send base64 encoded audio.

 The Twilio [TwiML](https://www.twilio.com/docs/glossary/what-is-twilio-markup-language-twiml) <stream> command streams audio to any WebSocket server.
 Your Twilio account creates and manages a virtual phone number.
 The new Stream command takes the audio and sends it to a configured WebSocket which runs on a simple App Engine flexible environment.
 From there, the audio is sent to Google Speech-to-Text, transcribed and sent to Jupita in real-time.
 The provided Jupita Node.js audio SDK handles this entire process end-to-end.

-Media Streams can stream audio to and from any call made either to a phone, SIP, or any Twilio Voice SDK product, however you can send any audio to Media Streams with any websocket endpoint that can accept and send base64 encoded audio.

 ## Configuring your phone number
 You’ll need a [Twilio phone number](https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).
 You’ll need to configure your phone number to respond with TwiML (Twilio Markup Language).
 It’s a tag-based language much like HTML, which will pass off control via a webhook based on your TwiML settings.